rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br/>

 Initial funnel validation shows broadly consistent stage-level patterns across Organic and Direct traffic.
-However, deeper analysis reveals that mid-funnel attrition at the add-to-cart stage remains persistently high, and critically, this drop-off persists among repeat sessions, which account for a substantial share of traffic (61% for Organic and 64% for Direct).
+However, deeper analysis reveals that **mid-funnel attrition** at the add-to-cart stage remains persistently high, and critically, this drop-off persists among **repeat sessions**, which account for a substantial share of traffic (**61% for Organic and 64% for Direct**).

 The presence of significant mid-funnel loss among repeat and brand-aware users indicates that conversion inefficiencies are not primarily driven by lack of intent or awareness, but are instead concentrated at the product-to-cart transition.
 As a result, while Organic and Direct channels are often constrained by limited traffic supply, the data suggests that scaling acquisition alone would amplify existing funnel leakage rather than deliver proportional gains.